ClementNerma/Rave/docs/hybrid.md

 delete personsAge['john'];

 // Check if a key is known
-'john' keyof personsAge; // Equal to 'false'
+'john' of personsAge; // Equal to 'false'

 // Check if a value is contained in the dictionary
 18 in personsAge; // Equal to 'true'